RULEBOOK

 3.2 - Connection Issues

-- If a driver has connection issues during a race, admins will notify the driver of the issues, and if the problem persists, the driver may be asked to drop to the back of the field or to park their car.
+• If a driver has connection issues during a race, admins will notify them, and if the problems continue the driver may be asked to drop to the back of the field or park their car.

-- In the event that the entire race server experiences connection related issues, admins may elect to open up a new session, or to possibly postpone/redo the race at a later date.
+• In the event that the entire race server experiences connection related issues, admins may elect to open up a new session, or possibly postpone/redo the race at a later date.

 3.3 - Start/Restart Procedures